Code-dot-mil/AI4SDLC/docs/plays/fundamentals-play.md

 - Tool usage boundaries
 These guardrails reduce the risk of emergent or uncontrolled AI behaviors.

-#### **E. Software Bill of Materials (SBOM) + Model BOM (MLBOM)**
+#### **E. AI Supply Chain Transparency: SBOMs, Model BOMs, and Data Cards**
-Track not only your traditional open-source dependencies, but also:
+Track not only your traditional software dependencies (SBOM), but also AI-specific components:
-- The **models** you're using
-- The **datasets** they were trained or fine-tuned on
-- The **versioning** and update dates
+- **Model BOMs**: The models you're using, their architecture, weights, and versioning
+- **Data Cards**: Documentation for training and fine-tuning datasets
+- **AI BOMs**: Broader AI system dependencies and integration points

-This transparency supports reproducibility, compliance, and secure software supply chain practices.
+This multi-layered transparency supports reproducibility, compliance, and secure AI supply chain practices.

+For detailed implementation guidance on Model BOMs, Data Cards, and AI supply chain documentation, see the companion **[AI Supply Chain Transparency Guide](AI_supply_chain_transparency_guide.md)**

 ----

 ### 📌 Recommendation

-These components are not one-size-fits-all.
+>These components are not one-size-fits-all.
 Start small—map one toolchain, identify one use case—and apply these patterns incrementally as trust and complexity grow.

 ----